-- 2. The appellant/plaintiff is co-owner of suit house bearing Nos.667, 667/1 to 667/3 situated at Kotwali ward, Jabalpur known as "Kudrat Manzil" which is given on rent to Late Shri Sheikhar Chand Jain by registered lease deed dated 01.05.1968 for ten years. - 3.
-It is further pleaded that the plaintiff and co-owner Hamida Bi had instituted a Civil Suit No.147-A/1988 against the original tenant Sheikhar Chand Jain for eviction on various grounds under Section 12(1) of M.P.
+3. It is further pleaded that the plaintiff has instituted a Civil Suit No.147-A/1988 against the original tenant Sheikhar Chand Jain for eviction on various grounds under Section 12(1) of M.P.
 Accommodation Control Act.
 During the pendency of the Civil Suit No.147-A/1988 the defendant Sheikhar Chand Jain had died.
 His wife Smt.
 Champa Bai and his son Puran Chand Jain and Inder Kumar Jain were brought on record as legal heirs.
-In the above suit the IX Civil Judge Class-II vide judgment dated 30.07.1991 had found bonfide need of the plaintiff Hafizulla established for his profession of Advocate under Section 12(1)(f) of the Act, but dismissed the suit on the ground that the suit for eviction at the instance of two colandlords was not maintainable.
+In the above suit the IX Civil Judge Class-II vide judgment dated 30.07.1991 had found bonfide need of the plaintiff Hafizulla established for his profession of Advocate under Section 12(i)(f) of the Act, but dismissed the suit on the ground that the suit for eviction at the instance of two co-landlords was not maintainable.
 Aggrieved by the judgment and decree the appellants have filed First Civil Appeal before XII ADJ, registered as Civil Appeal No.61-A/1995, which was dismissed on 28.11.1995.
 Thereafter, the Second Appeal No.813/1995 was filed by plaintiff, in which the high court had also upheld the bonafide need of the appellants but dismissed the appeal on the ground that the defendant Inder Kumar Jain had purchased the undivided share of Smt.
 Sona Bi and Smt.
-Begum Bi by sale deeds dated 02.02.1982 and 20.09.1982 and have become the co-owner of the property.
+Begum Bi by sale deeds dated 02.02.1982 and 20.09.1982 and have become the coowner of the property.
 His share qua sole owner has not been specified.
-Therefore, he cannot be evicted at the instance of other co-owners without partition of the property.
+Therefore, he cannot be evicted at the instance of other co-owners without partition of property.